 At the pharmacy level

+Pharmacies fill prescriptions and submit claims to plans as before.
+The pharmacy receives full reimbursement from the plan (the plan recoups the difference via manufacturer rebates through the MTF), collects beneficiary cost-sharing based on MFP-driven pricing, and provides the drug to the beneficiary.
 Georgia pharmacies, including major chains (CVS, Walgreens, Walmart, Kroger, Publix), regional chains, and independents, have been integrated into the MTF system.
-Some independent Georgia pharmacies have expressed cash flow concerns during the MTF rollout, but most processing is now standardized.
+Some independent Georgia pharmacies raised cash-flow concerns during the MTF rollout, but most processing is now standardized.

 At the beneficiary level

-Interaction with the $2,000 out-of-pocket cap under IRA Section 11201
+Interaction with the $2,100 out-of-pocket cap under IRA Section 11201

-Multi-drug regimens still benefit from $2,000 cap
+Multi-drug regimens still benefit from the cap

 Catastrophic phase: $0 cost-sharing remains